jeranaias/mardetpomtutorapp/docs/07-training/README.md

 book your first tutoring appointment.
 It's quick and easy."

 [0:30-1:00] LOGIN
 "First, open your browser and go to make.powerapps.com.
-Sign in with your CAC.
+Sign in with your dliflc.edu account and complete MFA.
 Click 'Apps' on the left, then select 'MARDET - Language Tutoring System'."

 [1:00-1:30] DASHBOARD